gp-devenv/gp-node-devenv/README.md

 ./src/scripts/buildx/setup.sh
 ```

-Up successful completion, it should at least have platforms `linux/arm64` and
+On successful completion, it should at least have platforms `linux/arm64`,
-`linux/amd64`:
+`linux/arm/v7` and `linux/amd64`:

 ```sh
 [+] Building 5.8s (1/1) FINISHED